caspercommunityio/blockchain-authenticator-contract/README.md

 casper-client put-deploy --chain-name casper-test -n http://95.216.67.162:7777 -k /path/to/your/secret/keys/private.pem -p 1000000000 -s /path/to/your/project/contract/target/wasm32-unknown-unknown/release/contract.wasm --session-args-complex /path/to/your/args.txt
 ```

-As you can see, we use a file to store the args because the type CLList is considered as complex.
+As you can see, we use a file to store the args because the type CLList is considered complex.

 The content of the file should be like this :